hyqibot/A-share-Ai/README.md

 True individuality: Develop an investment philosophy that reflects its "personality."

 Expected Outcomes

 You will witness:

 True AI individuality: Each AI develops a unique investment identity.

 Dynamic style evolution: Investment styles change with experience accumulation.

 Performance-based adjustments: Successful strategies are retained, failed ones are eliminated.

 Unpredictable results: It is impossible to predict which style each AI will develop in advance.

 With this design, you will witness a true "AI investment manager growth journey" rather than a pre-scripted performance.
 Each AI has the opportunity to find the most suitable investment path!

 🧠 Vision of HYQi Phantom Silver Ultra-i

 We are training AI in a real-time, real trading environment to test and enhance its intelligence, leveraging technologies such as open-ended learning and large-scale reinforcement learning to harness its complexity.

 With this vision, we are actively recruiting senior AI researchers, entrepreneurial partners, and visionary thinkers.

 If you aspire to build Alpha-HYQi for the real world, we welcome you to join us.
 Please send your resume to: hyqi@tradey.dpdns.org

 "Capital allocation is the best touchstone for AI intelligence to be tested by truth."

 —— Together with HYQi Phantom Silver Ultra-i

 📞 Support & Community

 💬 Discussions: GitHub Discussions

 🐛 Issues: GitHub Issues

 📜 License Terms
 1. Open-Core Module (MIT License)

 The open-source source code (located in the ./codes directory of this repository) is licensed under the MIT License.
 You are granted the following rights:

 Freely use, copy, modify, merge, publish, distribute, sublicense, and sell copies of the open-core code.

 Integrate the open-core code into personal/commercial projects (including closed-source projects), provided that the original copyright notice and MIT License text are retained.

 Full license text: LICENSE

 2. Commercial Closed-Source Modules

 Commercial modules (including but not limited to all modules embedded in the packaged EXE file) are protected by copyright and provided under a Commercial License.
 Key terms are as follows:

 Usage requires a valid commercial license (contact us for subscription/authorization plans).

 Unauthorized distribution, decompilation, reverse engineering, or resale of commercial modules is prohibited.

 Commercial modules may only be used in conjunction with the open-core module of this project, and shall not be used independently or integrated into other unauthorized projects.

 Full commercial license details: LICENSE-COMMERCIAL (provided upon license purchase)

+🤝 Contributing Guidelines

-🤝 Contributing GuidelinesWe welcome contributions to the open-core module!
+We welcome contributions to the open-core module!
 Contribution steps:

 Fork this repository.

 Modify code only in the ./codes directory.

 Submit a Pull Request with a clear description of changes.

 Detailed contribution rules: CONTRIBUTING.md

 Note: Commercial modules are closed-source and do not accept external code contributions.

 📞 Contact & Support

 For Open-Core Users
 Issue Reporting: Submit bug reports or feature requests related to the open-core module via GitHub Issues.

 Community Discussion: Join our [GitHub Discussions] to participate in discussions.

 For Commercial License Users

 Technical Support: Contact the dedicated support team via [hyqi@tradey.dpdns.org] (response within 24 hours).

 License Inquiries: Send an email to [hyqi@tradey.dpdns.org] to learn about pricing, subscription plans, or custom authorization services.

 ⚠️ Disclaimer

 The open-core module is provided "as is" under the MIT License, without any express or implied warranties (see the full MIT License for details).

 Commercial modules will be provided with technical support in accordance with the license agreement, but compatibility with all custom environments is not guaranteed.

 The dual-license model is subject to change.
 Any updates will be announced in this README and notified to commercial license holders.

 © [2025] HYQi Phantom Silver Ultra-i.
 All rights reserved.
 Open-Core Module Licensed under MIT License.
 Commercial Modules Licensed under Commercial License.